Hungarian Cultural Days of Cluj

 The participants can choose from guided tours, exhibitions, book launches, commemorations, theater plays, movies, fair, food tasting, drinks workshop, classical and contemporary concerts, parties, activities for youth, family and children, board game circles, ancient tents, handicraft workshops, as well as literary, artistic, historical, social and other conversations, that run simultaneously in a large number of locations.
-The language of the event is Hungarian, but certain programs are held additionally in Romanian and English.
+The main language of the event is Hungarian, though some programs are held additionally in Romanian and English.